 PBT assessment list

-ECHA’s persistence, bioaccumulation and toxicity (PBT) assessment list includes the substances undergoing a PBT/vPvB assessment under REACH or the Biocidal Products Regulation that have been brought for discussion to ECHA’s PBT Expert Group.
+ECHA’s persistence, bioaccumulation and toxicity (PBT) assessment list includes the substances undergoing a PBT/vPvB assessment that have been brought for discussion to ECHA’s PBT Expert Group.

-For REACH substances, inclusion in the list means that an informal hazard assessment for PBT/vPvB properties either is under development or has been completed since the start of the implementation of the SVHC Roadmap in February 2013.
+Inclusion in the list means that an informal hazard assessment for PBT/vPvB properties either is under development or has been completed since February 2013.

-For each substance, the table shows the assessing or evaluating Member State (submitter), the outcome and the suggested follow-up from the assessment, and the date of the latest update to the list entry.
+For each substance, the table shows the assessing or evaluating Member State (submitter), the outcome from the assessment, and the date of the latest update to the list entry.

 Other process details and hazard assessment outcome documents are also available and can be accessed through the ‘Details’ icon.